cacttus/sketchy/README.md

 VSCode is set up so that F5 should build and run the project.

-The project can also be run manually with `build-dev.sh`, or in node via

-`npm run build-dev`

-Electron needs to be invoked in order for the application to run (note the '.')
+Then, in a terminal window, in the sketchy folder run:

+`npx webpack -w --mode=development --config=./webpack.config.js`

+This is far faster than using a .sh script, as webpack is optimized to run in watch (-w) mode.

-`npm run electron .`
+To run use `F5` in vscode, or `npm run electron .` in a terminal window.

+Note that since windows are dynamic modules, closing, and re-opening a window will effectively re-load it.

 ## Creating an App